brooksrog8/arch-install/arch_install.md

 # 3.6

-i changed password with `passwd`
+ Change your password with `passwd`

-after finishing the documentation for archlinux i found a helpful youtube video for adding the plasma desktop environment.
-At the 18:07 minute mark
+after finishing the documentation for archlinux heres a helpful youtube video for adding the plasma DE.
+At 18:07 minute mark Link=<https://www.youtube.com/watch?v=FFXRFTrZ2Lk&ab_channel=EF-LinuxMadeSimple>
-Link=<https://www.youtube.com/watch?v=FFXRFTrZ2Lk&ab_channel=EF-LinuxMadeSimple>

-i came upon an issue when installing zsh with pacman, it said packages weren't installed correctely due to packagekit timing out.
-I saw someone asking if they actually need packagekit... and thought to myself, I guess I don't?
-So i simply uninstalled it and problem was solved.